Hacking-NASSA-with-HTML/javascript-notebook/README.md

 ##### Keyword THIS:

-With regular functions, the value of This is set based on how the function is called.
+With regular functions, the value of This is set based on HOW the function is called.

 With arrow functions, the value of This is based on the function's surrounding context.